cyanbun96/qrustyquake/README.md

 The FitzQuake protocol implementation, both client and server, sound system, model loading, filesystem functions, cvars and a whole lot more has been pulled directly from QuakeSpasm.

 A lot of code is adapted from Ironwail.
 Most of the netcode is a direct copy, other chunks are adapted with minor changes.
+QCVM/CSQC code is mostly taken from IW too.

-TGA image loading code taken from MarkV, lots of software rendering code taken too.
+TGA image loading code taken from MarkV, along with lots of other software rendering code.
 Most of it comes from ToChriS engine by Vic.

 --CyanBun96 <3